quietly-turning/literally-anime/readme.md

 Specify `#MUSIC:your-song-here.ogg;` as general audio so that StepMania plays it as preview music in ScreenSelectMusic.

-Then, lower in the ssc file under the head for your stepchart, specify `#MUSIC:silence.ogg;` as stepchart-specific audio so that StepMania does not play any extraneous music during Gameplay.
+Then, lower in the ssc file with the fields for your stepchart, specify `#MUSIC:silence.ogg;` as stepchart-specific audio so that StepMania does not play any extraneous music during Gameplay.

 ## example .ssc file